swyddfa/arlunio/docs/contributing/ci/blog-release.rst

 Build Blog
 ^^^^^^^^^^

 As mentioned above the only component currently in the blog is the gallery, which we will build now.
-The details of this are handled by the :code:`gallery.py` script that is not detailed here.
+First we run the :code:`nbgallery` builder across the documentation to extract any examples that should be included in the gallery.
+The resulting notebook files are then copied into the gallery before it is built with the :code:`gallery.py` script.

 .. literalinclude:: ../../../.github/workflows/blog-release.yml
    :language: yaml